linas/i370-linux-2.2.1/README.md

 Many parts remain undone.
 In rough order from most important to least
 important:

-Network driver:
+#### Character-oriented TTY
 * The mainframe 3215/3270 are line oriented; all unix tools, such as editors and shell prompts, are character-oriented tty devices.
   There is no way (never say never??) to layer a tty device onto a 3215/3270.
-So, to get a usable Linux command line, one MUST be able to telnet in, ssh in and use a regular pseudo-terminal.
+So, to get a usable Linux command line, one has two
-  But this is impossible without a network driver.
-This means the system is barely usable, until a network driver is available.
-  Or until someone very clever figures out how to layer a tty device onto a 3215/3270 or something weird like that.
-Beats me.
+  choices: Implement a character-oriented variant of a 3215, or implement a network driver, so that one can telnet/ssh in (and get a pty that way.)
+These two choices are discussed below.

+#### Network driver:
-* The solution to this, on Hercules, is to implement CTCA (Device 3088) Channel To Channel Adapter.
-Hercules can then route this to an actual tcp/ip network, via the tun/tap device.
+* The the way to get networking on Hercules is to implement the CTCA (Device 3088) Channel To Channel Adapter.
+Hercules can then route data on this channel to an actual tcp/ip network, via the tun/tap device.
 See the Hercules documentation.
 * Implement `csum_partial_copy()` in `archi370/lib/csum_partial_copy.c`
   This does a combined checksumming while also copying between real and virtual memory.
 All the other arches do this in assembly.
   This is needed for ipv4 packet checksumming.
-* This solves the root filesystem issue: the root file system can live on an NBD network block device.
+* With a network driver, the root filesystem issue is solved: the root file system can live on an NBD network block device.

-Signals TODO, see `arch/i370/kernel/signal.c`:
-* Basic signal handling works; signals are delivered on the user stack.
-  (this requires an executable stack).
-* Advanced signal features (off-stack delivery, etc.) are not implemented.
-* Handling of `-EINTR` for restartable system calls not handled.

-3217 and 3270 TODO:
+#### 3217 and 3270 TODO:
 * 3215 handling seems to work fine.
 * Boot console to 3270 not implemented, see `io/con3270.c`
 * Generic 3270 support for non-console use needs to be implemented,